Rohini-996/90DaysOfDevOps/2026/day-16/day-16-shell-scripting.md

 A variable for your NAME
 A variable for your ROLE (e.g., "DevOps Engineer")
 Print: Hello, I am <NAME> and I am a <ROLE>
-Try using single quotes vs double quotes — what's the difference?
 ```
 <img width="560" height="90" alt="Task 2 sh" src="https://github.com/user-attachments/assets/5ec67afc-be2b-4952-86f5-a92dd1228d44" />